UK REGISTERED DESIGNS

 The National Archives in the UK charge a flat licence fee per 20 documents.
 Since I need only 29 for Spacex, I can profit from this policy in showing another few Representation documents I ordered.
 Three are other designs by McArthur Ltd, which turned out not to be Spacex designs (the documents having vague titles like "Toy Vehicle" and such, there was no way of knowing beforehand).
 Two others are for Roxy designs of their copies of other toys, where I may still order another two-three which Bill Bulloch also found in the OJ(P).

 For these designs I didn't bother ordering the registration documents themselves, which all look similar to the one shown higher-up on this page.
 The ones for McArthur all have the same addresses.
-As to Roxy, I have their address at the time somewhere, so the only information missing are the details of the sollicitors handling their applications.
+As to Roxy, their address is on their page under Copies & Clones, so the only information missing are the details of the sollicitors handling their applications.

 1): A nice thing about the British system is that the application and registration numbers remain the same (in the US they're different), so the application numbers on the blister cards were a real help.
 It also means we have a few numbers from blister cards for applications which didn't get granted, and for which therefore no documents have been kept.
 Printing the application numbers on the blister cards will have been intended as a deterrent to would-be copiers while the registrations were being judged. back to text